-How to create the collage: Each week, some students will bring something to class (a photo, an article, a poem, a cartoon, an object) and add it to the collage.
+How to create the collage: Each week, students will bring something to class (a photo, an article, a poem, a cartoon, an object) and add it to the collage.
+Students are encouraged to bring things they have made that relate to the readings.
 Students need to "own" and document their contributions by including their name, a brief description of the contribution, and how it relates to the day's session, on the collage.
-You are to bring no more than one photo from a magazine or the Internet.
+You are not to bring photos from a magazine or the Internet.